serenity-is/docs/tutorials/multi_tenancy/adding_tenants_table_and_tenantid_field.md

 We didn't add TenantId column to tables like UserPermissions, UserRoles, RolePermissions etc, as they instrinsicly have TenantId information through their UserId or RoleId (as these tables already have TenantId value)

-Let's write another migration for Movie Tutorial tables to add TenantId column:
+Let's write another migration for MovieDB tables to add TenantId column:

 **DefaultDB_20170430_194100_MovieDB_MultiTenant.cs:**